 Do you want to create a podcast using only your iPhone or iPad?

-There are a few different ways you can do just that – no need for a fancy studio.
+There are a few different ways you can do just that in 2020 -- no need for a fancy studio.
 Or maybe you just want to create bonus episodes with your iPhone while you’re away from your main recording area.

 We’ll run through a few different options and iPhone apps that will allow you to record, edit, and even publish a podcast right from your phone.

 To start with, you’ll definitely want to invest in an external microphone (check out iPhone mics here or Android mics here) to greatly increase your sound quality though.
 Most are small and easy to put in your pocket or bag so they shouldn’t be difficult to carry with you.

 Another option to consider are lavalier microphones.
 They clip to your shirt, making them hands-free which can be very useful.